uvltechnology/the-vif-luxury-rivie/COPY.md

 ---

-## Generic Apartment Introduction (Athena Apartment)
+## Generic Apartment Introduction (Palm Beach Apartment)
-Athena Apartment is your charming pied-à-terre on the French Riviera.
+Palm Beach Apartment is your charming pied-à-terre on the French Riviera.
 Designed for couples, this one-bedroom retreat combines boutique hotel style with the freedom of your own space.

 Located in the elegant coastal town of Beaulieu-sur-Mer, you're steps from waterfront restaurants, morning markets, and some of the Riviera's most beautiful beaches.
 The apartment itself is a study in thoughtful design—high ceilings, soft linens, a well-equipped kitchen, and a balcony where morning coffee and evening aperitifs become daily rituals.